channingallen/tower-defense/README.md

 # Flexbox Defense

-Tower Defense with a twist: all towers must be positioned using CSS Flexbox.
+Tower Defense with a twist: all towers must be positioned with CSS Flexbox.

 Written in EmberJS.